Rice University Says Middle-Class Students Won't Have To Pay Tuition

 While Rice plans to phase out many loans under the plan, it adds, "Students will still be expected to contribute toward the cost of attendance through moderate earnings from summer and academic year jobs."

 Among four-year public universities in Texas, the average tuition in 2018 was $8,091.
-For private universities, the price was $28,880, according to the Texas Higher Education Almanac.
+For private universities, the average price was $28,880, according to the Texas Higher Education Almanac.